oulib-resdata/repetitive_r/index.md

 attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing: breaking down analyses into modular units, task automation, and encapsulation.

-Note that this workshop will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.

-The lesson contains more material than can be taught in a day.
-The [instructor notes page]({{ page.root }}/guide) has some suggested lesson plans suitable for a one or half day workshop.

 A variety of third party packages are used throughout this workshop.
 These are not necessarily the best, nor are they comprehensive, but they are